Michigan ElvisFest: History

 With the 2020 ElvisFest cancelled as the COVID-19 pandemic was to blame, the 22nd was deferred to 2021.

 Events

 The main attractions at the Michigan ElvisFest are the Elvis Tribute Artists, but other tributes are also common, including tributes related artists such as Tom Jones and Roy Orbison.
 Other attractions include a salute to the military, a children's area and a candlelight vigil in memory of the life of Elvis Presley.

 Fundraising at the festival

 The Michigan ElvisFest has been working closely with Ypsilanti Meals on Wheels.
-Meals on Wheels are an international organization dedicated to providing food for housebound, often elderly, people.
-The money raised by The Ypsilanti ElvisFest helps people like this in the Ypsilanti area receive food on a daily basis.